shivam212/WordGen/README.md

 # WordGen
-A Simple Word typing game using Python 3.Also Shows SPEED.
+A Simple Word typing game using Python 3.Also Shows SPEED of your typing, time you took and also has a simple scoring concept.